Enabling global trade

 Airlines transport over 52 million metric tons of goods a year, representing more than 35% of global trade by value but less than 1% of world trade by volume.
 That is equivalent to $6.8 trillion worth of goods annually, or $18.6 billion worth of goods every day.
 Find out more interesting air cargo facts (pdf)

 5th Release Available Now: Guidance for Vaccine and Pharmaceutical Logistics & Distribution

 IATA collaborates with leading authorities and organizations to facilitate full preparedness for COVID-19 vaccines transportation.
 This document summarizes all the considerations to be taken into account for large-scale handling, air transport and distribution of vaccines.

-> Download an extract of the guidance document in English (pdf);
+> Download an extract of the guidance document in English (pdf) or (pdf)

 Industry response to the COVID-19 crisis

 2022 UPDATES: IATA Manuals include all necessary information about new regulations taking effect as of January 1, 2022 and how they impact the shipment and handling of air cargo.